wuws/ULPSearcher/README.md

 ## Usage

 - Place your combo list file in the same folder as the project.
-- Create or edit `keywords.txt` and add one keyword per line.
+- Edit `keywords.txt` and add one keyword per line.
 - Each keyword will be used to filter accounts from the combo list.
 - Run the tool using the command below: